 The econometrics program can be augmented by course offerings in the statistics department.

-International economics is divided into the real side and monetary side.
-The real side considers the causes and consequences of international trade and of policies that alter trade patterns.
+International economics is divided into the trade side and the macroeconomics side.
+The trade side considers the causes and consequences of international trade and of policies that alter trade patterns.
 A variety of both general equilibrium and partial equilibrium models featuring selected distortions to various competitive norms are used to explore these issues, and empirical evidence relating to the theories is also emphasized.
 Recent work analyzes theoretical and empirical investigations of trade and factor movements in the presence of firm-level heterogeneity, dynamics, uncertainty, endogenous government policy reaction, strategic interaction across governments and firms, and the design and purpose of international trade agreements.
 Economics 871 introduces students to the core of the real side of international economics.

-The monetary side of international economics includes the theory of open-economy macroeconomics and the theory of international financial markets.
-Open-economy macro-economic theory devotes attention to exchange rate determination and real and financial interaction among open economies.
+The macroeconomics side of international economics puts special focus on the role of financial markets and monetary variables in open economies.
+It devotes attention to exchange rate determination and real and financial interaction among open economies.
 It treats traditional and current analytical approaches to understanding the macroeconomic consequences of monetary policy, fiscal policy, and policy coordination across borders; international capital mobility and default; economic growth; and, optimal portfolio choices.
-Economics 872 is the monetary-side analogue to the real-side course 871.
+The role of credit frictions on international allocations and the causes and consequences of international financial crises and "sudden stops" are examined.
+Economics 872 is the macroeconomics analogue to the trade course 871.

 Economics 899 covers advanced topics and treatments in international economics, and its specific content depends on the instructor teaching it.